 Member-led Activity (Design)

-Designed to ensure physiotherapists implement and report on at least one substantive practice monitoring or practice enhancement activity each year.
+Designed to ensure physiotherapists implement and report on at least one substantive practice review or improvement act with each year.

-Members will choose one activity from the menu of options which are grouped into three categories:
+Members will choose one activity from the options available under these categories:

 - Practice review and monitoring